 Infectious substances are classified as Category A or Category B for the purposes of US Department of Transportation rules.
 Category A is "an infectious substance in a form capable of causing permanent disability or life-threatening or fatal disease."
 Category B are substances with less severe consequences.

 An infectious substance which is transported in a form that, when exposure to it occurs, is capable of causing permanent disability, life-threatening or fatal disease in otherwise healthy humans or animals.
-Category A materials should be classified as UN2814 in the United Nations designation.
+Category A materials should be classified as UN2814 in the United Nations designation system.

 The back of the vehicle should have a sign at least 25 cm by 25 cm.
 If more than one label is used (for instance, one saying regulated medical waste and one saying hazardous waste), they should be displayed side-by-side with six inches in between.